This post may contain affiliate links. See my disclosure for more info.

 Another favorite way to incorporate them is in noodle dishes like my cold sesame noodle salad.

 Need a side dish?
 Make crispy baked carrot fries or maple and miso roasted carrots.
 Or you can make delicious homemade juices and dressings such as orange carrot ginger juice or carrot ginger dressing.
-Carrots are also a popular ingredient in slaws such as no mayo coleslaw and roasted cauliflower tacos with jicama carrot slaw.
+Carrots are also a popular ingredient in slaws such as roasted cauliflower tacos with jicama carrot slaw.